 Frame Rate – I recommend 24 Frames per Second

 Here is a good video showing why 24 fps is an industry standard for movies.

 24 FPS is the Cinematic Look that is used in motion pictures.
-There are reasons to shoot other FPS and one worth mentioning is to shoot super high rate to then slow down for that “Slow Motion” affect.
+There are reasons to shoot other FPS, and one worth mentioning is to shoot super high rate to slow down for that “Slow Motion” effect.

 Shutter Speed – I recommend 1/48 or 1/50